bjs9yv/CS4501/DesignDocumentation/User_Stories.md

 - As a User, when I make my account I want to upload my public key to my profile.
 - As a User, when I make my account I want to optionally add Bitcoin addresses to use for withdraws.
 - As a User, I want to credit my account with Bitcoins I send from a Bitcoin address.
+- As a User, I want to direct message other Users.
+- As a Seller, I want to know if the buyer is trustworthy

 #### Listings
 - As a Seller, I want to post a new Listing.
+- As a Seller, I want to specify available quantities for a new Listing.
+- As a Buyer, I want to select the quantity I want if there are multiple quantites available.

 #### Escrow Stuff
 - As a Site Manager, I want a non finalized purchase to go into an escrow account I control.